apache/cordova-docs/_includes/phonegap/accelerometer/Acceleration.timestamp.markdown

-Acceleration.y
+Acceleration.timestamp
 -----------
-Returns the y axis acceleration value.
+Returns the timestamp of the last acceleration value.

 ### Returns ###
 String